 - Include Variations – This significant feature is used to include all the variations that a variable product can have.
 When a T-shirt has three different sizes – 1) Large, 2) Regular, & 3) Small; it indicates that the parent product has three variations.
-Having three sizes also means that the product will have three different prices depending on the size.
-There are 6 options to choose from when you click on the drop-down menu.
+Having three sizes also means the product will have three different prices depending on the size.
+There are 6 options when you click on the drop-down menu.

-- Variable Products (Parent): Variable Product is the one that breeds all three variations in our case, which is the T-shirt.
+- Variable Products (Parent): Variable Product breeds all three variations in our case, which is the T-shirt.
 When you select it, the product feed will only add the parent product of the variations.
 By selecting it, you will have two other options opened down the line – Variable Product Price and Variable Product Quantity.
 As a Variable product itself depends on Variations Price and Quantity, you need to set Product Variations Price and Quantity for the Variable product.